Lcocks/2508_DS5111_epx8hh/README.md

 Feel free to git add, commit, and push to ensure everything is updated accordingly and in sync.

+We want to work from a new branch so at this point we will make a new branch from the root with `git checkout -b m02_normalizer`.
+We will be working from this branch for the next steps.

+	Now use `git push` to activate the branch.
+You can always check your branch on the github web UI.

+Within your repository you will have a scripts folder, in which 'install_chrome_headless.sh' will reside.
+Feel free to review the file with cat, vim, or nano.

+	Run the script with `bash install_chrome_headless.sh`

+	If all went well, you should see some text near the bottom that says <h1>Example Domain</h1>.
+This means it was able to download the html from example.com

+Now navigate to the root of your repo and enter the '.gitignore' file.
+In here you will go to the very end of the file, add a few lines and instert `**/*.deb` to instruct git to ignore the deb file type.

+Finally give your repo a check with `git status`, add, commit (with sufficient info), and push to

 ## Appendix A